-(1) The gold price at November 8, 2017 was \$1,638 (Cdn\$/oz).
+(1) The gold price at March 22, 2018 was \$1,721 (Cdn\$/oz).

-Following acquisition in 2016, initial exploration at Fenelon included a detailed review and modelling of the mine geology including re-logging and additional sampling of old drill holes and digital compilation of previous underground mapping and other data.
-The results of this work exceeded expectations, resulting in the discovery of additional mineralized zones and extensions of zones outside of the current resource (19.7 g/t Au over 1.90 m, including 89.3 g/t Au over 0.35 m), and in-fill sampling within the resource to better define the expected ore grade (8.37 g/t gold over 1.25 m, which together with historic assays forms part of an intersection of 20.17 g/t gold over 6.21 metres).
-This work also identified high-quality exploration targets near the existing and planned infrastructure and demonstrated the expansion potential of the deposit.
+Following the acquisition in 2016, initial exploration at Fenelon included a detailed review and modelling of the mine geology including re-logging and additional sampling of old drill holes and digital compilation of previous underground mapping and other data.
+This work identified additional mineralized zones and extensions of zones outside of the current resource (19.7 g/t Au over 1.90 m, including 89.3 g/t Au over 0.35 m), and provided in-fill results within the resource to better define the expected ore grade (8.37 g/t gold over 1.25 m, which together with historic assays forms part of an intersection of 20.17 g/t gold over 6.21 metres).
+This work provided a solid understanding of the geologic and structural controls that formed the basis of a property-wide geologic modeling and targeting exercise in preparation for drill testing.
+High-quality exploration targets were identified near the existing and planned infrastructure and demonstrated the expansion potential of the deposit.